2019 Sudanese coup d'état: Fate of al-Bashir and his allies

 On 17 April 2019, two prison officials, as well as members of al-Bashir's family, confirmed that al-Bashir was transferred from the presidential palace, where he had been under house arrest, to Khartoum's Kobar Maximum Security Prison.
 Al-Bashir was reported to be surrounded by tight security and held in solitary confinement, in the same prison where he had held political prisoners during his time in power.
 This came a day after Uganda's Minister for Foreign Affairs Henry Oryem Okello considered offering the former Sudan President asylum in Uganda.
 Several other allies of al-Bashir are being held at the prison as well.
 The reports of al-Bashir's transfer were later confirmed to Al Jazeera by a prison guard.
 Military council spokesman Shams Eldin Kabashi added that two of al-Bashir's brothers, Abdullah al-Bashir and Alabas al-Bashir, were arrested as well.

 On 20 April, officials located suitcases "loaded with cash" in al-Bashir's home and added that the secretary general of the Islamic movement Al-Zubair Ahmed Hassan and former parliament speaker Ahmed Ibrahim al-Taher were among those arrested as well.
 It was later revealed that the suitcases contained a total of around $6.7 million.
 Parliament speaker Ibrahim Ahmed Omar and presidential aide Nafie Ali Nafie were also placed under house arrest.

 On 7 May 2019, 21 former officials who served in al-Bashir's National Democratic Alliance (NDA) in South Darfur were arrested after attempting to flee the country.
-On 8 May, it was revealed that some of the South Darfur officials who arrested were women.
+On 8 May, it was revealed that some of the South Darfur officials arrested were women.
 On 20 May 2019, suspects who confessed to killing five pro-democracy protestors were arrested.

 Agreement reached on transition government and Constitution

 A deal was agreed verbally between the TMC and the civilian protesters represented by the Forces of Freedom and Change (FFC) on 5 July and a written form of the agreement was signed by the TMC and FFC on 17 July 2019.
 The TMC and FFC announced that they would share power to run Sudan via executive and legislative institutions and a judicial investigation of post-coup events, including the Khartoum massacre, until elections occur in mid-2022.
-On 17 July 2019, The deal plans for leadership of the sovereign council to be transferred from a military leader to a civilian leader 21 months after the transitional period begins, for a total of 39 months, leading to elections in 2022.
+On 17 July 2019, the deal planned for leadership of the sovereign council to be transferred from a military leader to a civilian leader 21 months after the transitional period began, for a total of 39 months, leading to elections in 2022.
 On 3 August 2019, terms concerning a transitional government and new Constitution were finalized.
-On 4 August 2019, Opposition leader Ahmed Rabie and Gen Mohamed Hamdan Daglo signed the Constitutional Declaration, which also ensured that six civilians and five military officials will lead the Sudanese government during the three-year transition period.
+On 4 August 2019, Opposition leader Ahmed Rabie and Gen Mohamed Hamdan Dagalo signed the Constitutional Declaration, which also ensured that six civilians and five military officials would lead the Sudanese government during the three-year transition period.